 And he loved music.

 It was through “Dirt” by Alice and Chains that I first learned the true depths of his despair.
 It was through “F**kin’ Perfect” by Pink that I desperately tried to tell him how loved he was and how much I believed in him before I watched him take on rehab for the very first time.
-And it was through “Remember Everything” by Five Finger Death Punch that I tried in vain to show him that his pain was valid and that he wasn’t alone after he had experienced sobriety long enough to realize he had very real reasons for the darkness that overshadowed his mind.
+And it was through “Remember Everything” by Five Finger Death Punch that I tried in vain to tell him that his pain was valid and that he wasn’t alone after he had experienced sobriety long enough to realize he had very real reasons for the darkness that overshadowed his mind.

-But one of the most touching gestures he has ever shown me was when he sent me the song “Dead Sea” by the Lumineers.
-It was 2013 and he was a year removed from his third stint in rehab when I received an email out of the blue in which the subject line simply stated: “This song makes me think of you like your singing to me.”
-And with that, in the most pure and simplistic of ways, Tommy was telling me that he loved and appreciated me when his mouth couldn’t quite form the words.
-And that was Tommy: as outwardly simple as they come despite the complexities that swirled within.
-To know him was to love him and for those of you that did, despite all his missteps and faults, you know the reward that came with his friendship and will forever be broken in its absence.
+Our musical dialogue, though sporadic, allowed me to experience a closeness with Tommy that I would have never known otherwise and one of the most heartfelt examples was when he sent me the song “Dead Sea” by the Lumineers.
+It was 2013 and he was a year removed from his third stint in rehab when I received an email out of the blue in which the subject line simply stated: “This song makes me think of you like your [sic] singing to me.”
+And with that, in the most pure and simplistic of ways, Tommy was telling me that he loved and appreciated me even though his mouth couldn’t form the words.

 Rest in peace baby brother and know that you were loved...even when you could not feel it for yourself.